Māngere murder: Man admits killing Epalahame Tu'uheava

 A man has admitted killing young Māngere father Epalahame Tu'uheava.

-Viliami Taani appeared this morning in the High Court at Auckland and pleaded guilty to murder and attempted murder on May 1, 2018.
+Viliami Taani appeared this morning in the High Court at Auckland and pleaded guilty to Tu'uheava's murder and the attempted murder of Tu'uheava's wife on May 1, 2018.

-Justice Hinton convicted him on both charges and gave him a first strike warning.
+Justice Anne Hinton convicted him on both charges and gave him a first strike warning.

 Shocked by Tu'uheava's death, friends and family told the Herald he was raised in a family that attended church every Sunday and was well connected to the local Otahuhu and Mangere communities.